 Some of the claims included the sighting of two murdered children and Chloe, a servant who was hung after poisoning a cake Clark Woodruff’s family ate and subsequently died.

 The dying footsteps of William Drew Winter, an attorney who lived and was murdered on the plantation, have been heard by staff members and visitors alike.
-It has also been said the grand piano plays the same song by itself.
+The grand piano is often heard, playing the same song by itself.
+[CHECK AVAILABILITY]